Harshitavkb26/katacoda/chaos mesh/step1.md

-# Create a Kubernetes cluster with multiple nodes

 With this environment the Kubernetes nodes are already configured with `kubeadm` which has been set and configured.

 To launch a running kubernetes cluster.